BlackWhiteYoshi/InlineComposition/README.md

 Members with the same identifier get merged to a single Member.
 Make sure merged members have the same signature.
 Method-bodies are merged together that every method is executed one after another.
+Merging of nested types is not supported.
+If a conflict of nested types happens, the first one is taken and the others are ignored.

 ```csharp